johnwbyrd/splintercat/README.md

 Doing this manually is slow and error-prone.
 When builds fail after merging, isolating the problematic conflict resolution is nearly impossible with traditional tools.

-Splintercat automates the entire workflow while maintaining the ability to recover from failures intelligently.
+Splintercat automates the entire workflow with a focused, pragmatic approach: subdivide the merge, resolve conflicts with LLM assistance, validate incrementally, and retry with error context when needed.